Data Analytics Enriches A Customer’s Gastronomical Experience

 There’s a saying that goes – If data can help a customer find a restaurant, it can, in turn, also help a restaurant find its customers.

 How can customer segmentation help?

-Combining research, data in public domain, and proprietary data, a restaurant can build profiles of, and group together like-minded customers in order to cater to individual preferences.
+Combining research, data in the public domain, and proprietary data, a restaurant can build profiles of, and group together like-minded customers to cater to individual preferences.

-Common interests or similarities between customers can be used to sort them into groups in your data base.
-An example is a customer’s preference of red wine.
+Common interests or similarities between customers can be used to sort them into groups in your database.
+An example is a customer’s preference for red wine.
 Those who prefer a bottle of Cabernet Sauvignon with their red meat obviously need to be clubbed together.
-The ultimate goal of such segmentation is to understand just how to relate to customers in each group in order to extract the maximum value of each customer.
+The ultimate goal of such segmentation is to understand just how to relate to customers in each group to extract the maximum value of each customer.

 Down this road, a restaurant can start refining the customer attributes that are relevant to both, the eating place as well as the customer.

 Such customer segmentation helps a restaurant prepare a plan for future engagements with its customers.
 Based on this roadmap, a customer analytic platform can then be built.
 This map can be integrated into existing marketing plans and operations to better serve individual customers.

 In the next part of this blog, we will be looking at menu re-engineering.